Deanland has a "Certificate of Agreement" with UK Border Force.

 All pilots must ensure they are familiar with customs requirements for goods which are restricted or prohibited.
 There are heavy penalties including imprisonment for bringing in prohibited or restricted goods into the country.
 For the Channel Islands, there is an additional restriction of 10,000 euros maximum to be carried in cash.

 UK Border Force officers must be granted access to the airfield at any time.
 They have the right to board and/or search aircraft, and the right to search individuals who have returned from abroad.
-They may require to use "The Hut" as the area to conduct an interview or search; anyone using the room will be asked to leave whilst this happens.
+They may require to use the Flight Sport Aviation briefing room as the area to conduct an interview or search; anyone using the room will be asked to leave whilst this happens.

 Deanland Weather by Carl Meek